MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-tutorial-single-subnet.md

 ## <a name="create-the-cluster"></a> Create the cluster

-The first task is to create a Windows Server failover cluster that includes two SQL Server instances and a witness server:
+The first task is to create a Windows Server failover cluster with both SQL Server VMs and a witness server:

 1. Use Remote Desktop Protocol (RDP) to connect to the first SQL Server instance.
 Use a domain account that's an administrator on both SQL Server instances and the witness server.